 After surgery and returning to work

-Information about what happens after you’ve had your surgery and returning to work.
+Information about what happens after you have had your surgery, and returning to work.

 Medical certificate issued